Cargill/splinter-docs/docs/0.7/tutorials/configuring_splinter_nodes_with_docker.md

     network endpoint for daemon-to-daemon communication between Splinter nodes, if the `network-endpoint` is not public.

-    `--rest-api-endpoint 0.0.0.0:8080`:  Specifies the address and the port that the `splinterd` REST API will listen on.
+    `--rest-api-endpoint http://0.0.0.0:8080`:  Specifies the address and the port that the `splinterd` REST API will listen on.

     `--registries file:///config/alpha-registry.yaml`:  Defines one or more
     read-only Splinter registry files.
 This will be covered in more detail later.
 Notice that this is using a Docker bind mount.

-    `--storage`:  When set to `yaml`, the splinterd will store the Splinter state files in YAML files stored in the Splinter state directory.

     `--tls-insecure`:  Turns off certificate authority validation for TLS connections; all peer certificates are accepted.
 This flag is intended for